slowmonkey/learning-smashtest/Readme.md

 3. Run `npm init` to set  up the npm project.
 4. Run `npm install smashtest --save-dev` to add smashtest to the project.
 5. Create `demo.smash` file as the demo smash test file.
-6. Update the npm test script in package.json to `node node_modules/smashtest/src/cli.js`
+6. Update the npm test script in package.json to `bash -c 'PATH=$PATH:webDrivers/ smashtest'`

 # Setting up the Selenium WebDrivers